micedreams/CV/readme.md

    * Made contributions that resulted in improved user experiences, streamlined app navigation, enhanced wardrobe management, and efficient code generation and maintenance, ultimately driving positive business impact for CostumeSelect.
    * Implemented crucial functionalities like setting up GitHub actions for auto-generating the APK and distribution using Fastlane, writing REST API and GraphQL endpoints, implementing Freezed models, and utilizing VelocityX.

-1. IntemLabs (MENTZA) (December 2020- October 2021)
+1. IntemLabs (MENTZA) (December 2020 - October 2021)
+   * Role: Software Developer
+   * Technologies Utilized: Dart, Flutter, Ruby on Rails, HTML, CSS, JavaScript
+   * Key Contributions:
+      * Business Impact: Delivered significant contributions that directly influenced business metrics,notably enhancing user engagement.
+This was achieved through a series of strategic improvements:
+         1. Profile Customization & Onboarding: Refined user profiles and streamlined the onboarding process to create a more personalized and welcoming app experience.
+         1. Chat & Feed Optimization: Overhauled chat and feed functionalities, making them more intuitive and responsive, thus fostering increased user interaction.
+         1. Call Scheduling & App Reliability: Simplified the process for scheduling calls and enhanced the overall app reliability, leading to higher user satisfaction and retention.
+      * Technical Innovations:
+         1. REST API Development: Actively participated in the design and implementation of RESTful API endpoints, facilitating seamless data exchange and integration.
+         1. Advanced Coding Practices: Utilized 'Freezed' models a Flutter plugin for immutable data structures, contributing to more robust and error-free code.
+         1. Quality Assurance: Spearheaded the development of automated widget tests, ensuring high-quality, reliable app components that meet user needs and expectations.

+1. Rotten grapes (September 2019- October 2020)
    * Designation: software developer.
-   * Technologies used:  Dart, Flutter, Ruby, Rails, HTML, CSS, Javascript.
-   * Made contributions that have a tangible business impact by improving user engagement through enhanced profile customization, seamless onboarding experiences, optimized chat and feed functionalities, streamlined call scheduling, and overall improved app usability and reliability.
-   * Participated in designing and implementing REST API endpoints, using freezed models, and writing automated tests for widgets.

-1. Arkneo finance (May 2020- October 2020)
-   * Designation: software developer.
    * Technologies used: Elixir, Phoenix, Dart, Flutter, HTML, CSS, Javascript.
    * Worked as part of a 2 person engineering team, Reporting directly to the CTO.
    * Made contributions that had a significant business impact by enhancing user security and trust through a robust authentication process, providing seamless access to important financial information via Karvy integration, streamlining the KYC verification process through Digio integration, and offering convenient loan repayment options through Razorpay.
    * Made improvements that ultimately resulted in improved user experiences, increased user engagement, and enhanced overall app functionality, leading to positive business outcomes.

-1. Rotten grapes (Servayer) (September 2019- May 2020)
-   * Designation: junior software developer.
-   * Played a significant role in implementing front-end stories and creating user-friendly survey screens, I facilitated the collection of valuable user feedback, empowering the business to make informed decisions and drive product improvements.

 ## Personal Projects
 1. Set up website using Github actions and Flutter web: https://github.com/micedreams/micedreams.github.io